wilsonsilva/memoria/README.md

 ### 3. Generate the snapshot

-Run the tests to generate the snapshot.
-The tests will pass and the snapshot will be stored in a `snap` file:
+Run the tests to generate the snapshot:

 ```
 bundle exec rspec

 Calendario::Calendar
   renders the month of january
-    Generated snapshot: Calendario::Calendar/renders the month of January
+    Generated snapshot: Calendario::Calendar/renders the month of January <--- NOTICE THIS LINE

 Finished in 0.02001 seconds (files took 0.22817 seconds to load)
 1 example, 0 failures
 ```

+The tests will pass and the snapshot will be stored in a `snap` file:
 `spec/fixtures/snapshots/Calendario_Calendar/_render_january/renders_the_month_of_january.snap`:

 ```